Nominations are now closed.

 As there may be numerous organisations with an interest in an IRC vacancy, the AISC needs to ensure the most suitable nominee is selected.
 In determining the final membership of IRCs, the AISC will consider both the characterisitscs of nominating organisations (as set out in their nomination) as well as the composition of the IRC as a whole to ensure it is appropriate to the industry.

 While it may not be possible to include every nominee on the IRC, SSOs and IRCs consult widely during the training package development process and are supported by Technical Advisory Committee members who are consulted on technical and related industry information.

 The process for appointing an IRC position is outlined below.

 To nominate for one of the positions above you will need to:

 - complete the nomination form addressing the assessment criteria

 The forms need to be printed, completed and scanned.

-Nominations close 5pm AEST, Wednesday 28 April 2021.
-Email the completed nomination form, privacy consent form, résumé and any supporting documentation to AISCSecretariat@dese.gov.au
+Nominations have been extended and close COB Friday 9 July 2021.
+Email the completed nomination form and any supporting documentation to DESE-AISC-IndustryEngagement@dese.gov.au.

-All nominees will be notified if they have been successful or not.
-If you are successful and appointed to an IRC position, your name, employer/organisation, position, and state or territory you reside in will be made publicly available on the AISC website.
+All nominating organisations will be notified if they have been successful or not.
+If you are the representative of the successful organisation and appointed to the IRC, your name, employer/organisation, position, and state or territory you reside in will be made publicly available on the AISC website.